You need to enable JavaScript to use the communication tool powered by OpenWidget

 Genus: Panaeolus

-Species: hybrid of P. cambodginiensis x P. cyanescens
+Species: Hybrid of P. cambodginiensis x P. cyanescens

-Strain Origin: rare cross between Panaeolus cambodginiensis (Komodo, Indonesia) and Panaeolus cyanescens (BVI) by Sarek and verified via microscopy.
+Strain Origin: A rare cross between Panaeolus cambodginiensis (Komodo, Indonesia) and Panaeolus cyanescens (BVI) by Sarek and verified via microscopy.

 Climate: Tropical and subtropical.